Home » Join Us for Lent

 Ash Wednesday Taizé Service

-Live in-person and live streamed from the stunning Ripley Chapel at First Congregational Church, Winchester.
+Live in-person ONLY from the stunning Ripley Chapel at First Congregational Church, Winchester.
 First Congregational Church offers a poignant and meditative Ash Wednesday service, featuring the ecumenical prayers and music of France’s Taizé community.
-All denominations are welcome….read more
+All denominations are welcome…read more

 Join us in Ripley Chapel for Ash Wednesday.